0ptim0/probe/README.md

 - Only two files
 - Easy to integrate into any C/C++ project
-- Uses only one external function that can be override
+- Uses only one external function that can be overridden
 - Convenient to use in embedded systems